 Determine whether or not it’s worth it

-WeWork Fulton Center member Cristen Draper, an account executive at DICOM Grid, met her husband while they were both at General Electric.
+Cristen Draper, a member of New York City’s WeWork Fulton Center and an account executive at DICOM Grid, met her husband while they were both at General Electric.
 Before they started dating, however, they discussed their potential as a couple.

 “We had several work functions—happy hours, team building, etc.—that took place in the first month where we naturally gravitated towards each other,” she says.
 “After those first four to six weeks, we both agreed that it didn’t make sense to start dating unless we saw something potentially long-term there, because it wasn’t worth the risk or awkwardness of casually dating unless something long-term would come out of it.”